Our free membership, business.com+, takes the pain out of choosing new business services.

 Florida relocation do’s and don’ts

-When you’re starting a new business in Florida or relocating a business to Florida, be sure to do the following:
+When you’re starting a new business in Florida or relocating a business to the state, be sure to do the following:

 • Do be aware of Florida’s seasonality.
-Florida’s tourist season is October through May, when there’s mild, dry weather and it’s cold elsewhere.
-There is a massive influx of tourists and “snowbirds” — people who spend the winter in Florida.
-There is much more traffic, crowds, and money spent during the high season than during the off-season, from June through September.
+Florida’s tourist season runs from October through May, when the weather is mild and dry, and it’s cold elsewhere.
+During this time, there’s a massive influx of tourists and “snowbirds,” or seasonal residents who spend the winter in Florida.
+There is significantly more traffic, crowding and consumer spending during the high season than during the off-season (June through September).

 • Do play some golf in Florida.
-Florida is home to many golf courses, where much business is transacted.
+Florida is home to numerous golf courses where significant business is conducted.
 If you play, make time to get out on the course.
 You never know when you might meet a new business partner or client.

 • Do tap into Florida’s tourist market.
 Many people walking around in Florida don’t live there.
-Depending on what kind of product or service you provide, consider how you can market it to the throngs of visitors to Florida.
+Depending on the type of product or service you offer, consider how you can market it to the large number of visitors the state attracts.

 Don’t do the following in Florida:

 • Don’t dismiss Florida’s hurricanes.
-Hurricanes are common from summer through November and can cause severe damage if they hit directly.
-Get hurricane shutters or board up your windows, especially near the coast, and always follow evacuation orders.
+Hurricanes are common from June through November and can cause severe damage if they make direct landfall.
+Install hurricane shutters or board up your windows, especially in coastal areas, and always follow evacuation orders.

-• Don’t only consider Florida’s city centers.
+• Don’t limit your search to city centers.
 Real estate prices are booming in Florida, and finding an affordable location in downtown Miami, Tampa, Jacksonville or Orlando may be out of reach.
-However, each of these cities has numerous surrounding communities where you may be able to find a calmer, more suburban and affordable lifestyle.
+“It is difficult to ‘centrally locate’ a business HQ,” Cagnetta cautioned.
+However, each of these cities has numerous surrounding communities where you may find a calmer, more suburban and affordable lifestyle.
+“Realize that housing is still somewhat tight and expensive,” Cagnetta added, “but it may be getting somewhat better.”

 How to move your company to another state

-If you’ve decided to relocate to Florida or another state, follow these best practices:
+Consider the following best practices if you’ve decided to relocate your business, whether to Florida or another state.

 1. Inform your customers of your move.
-If you have a brick-and-mortar business, you’ll likely lose the bulk of your customers when you relocate to another state.
-Thank your customers for their business, and direct them to your website to salvage lost sales.
-Let them know where you will be moving so they can visit your business when they’re in the area.
-E-commerce and other virtual businesses should notify customers and change the address on their invoices.
+If you have a brick-and-mortar business, you’ll likely lose the bulk of your local customers when you relocate to another state.
+Thank your customers for their business and direct them to your website to help recover lost sales.
+Let them know where you’re moving so they can visit your business if they’re ever in the area.
+If you have an online store, notify your customers and update the address on their invoices.

-3. Conduct market research on your new location.
-If you sell locally, researching your new location will give you the insight you need to modify your marketing plan to get up and running quickly.
+6. Conduct market research on your new location.
+If you sell locally, conduct effective market research to gather insights that will help you tailor your marketing plan and relaunch successfully in your new area.

-5. Pack up and ship your things.
-If you have a brick-and-mortar business with inventory, consider hiring a professional mover to help.
+7. Pack and transport your equipment and inventory.
+If you have a brick-and-mortar business with inventory, consider hiring a professional moving company to assist you.
 You may also be able to negotiate a package deal to move your personal furniture and belongings.

-6. Set up your new location.
+8. Set up your new location.
 You’ll need to settle on a new personal residence and a business location.
-You’ll also have to set up a new business phone system and choose business insurance for your location and industry.
-[See our picks for the best business phone systems and our business insurance guide.]
+You should also select the best business phone system available in your area that supports your operations and customer communications.

-7. Change your address.
-Forward your mail and change your address with the post office.
-Be sure to update your address on your marketing materials and business website.
-You’ll also need to change your business address on Google, Yelp, and your social media profiles.
+10. Change your address.
+Forward your mail and notify the post office of your new address.
+Be sure to update your location on your website, marketing materials, Google Business profile, Yelp and social media channels.

-9. Market your business in its new location.
-Implement your new marketing plan, and start making sales to establish your presence in your new location.
-Stay alert for ways to improve your local marketing strategy in your new location by researching your target market and ensuring you appear in local directories.
+12. Market your business in its new location.
+Implement your updated marketing plan and start making sales to establish your presence.
+Stay alert for ways to improve your local marketing strategy by researching your target market and ensuring your business appears in local directories.

 Did you find this content helpful?